vanvoorden/Trivially-Identical-Sample/.github/README.md

              sales: sales,
 ```

+Try building and running the app now to see 24,000 orders displayed in `OrdersTable`.

 ## Memoization

-Our `OrdersTable` currently computes the filtered and sorted `orders` *every* time the view `body` is computed.
-This is *expensive*: we are currently doing no work to memoize or cache these values.
+Our `OrdersTable` currently computes the filtered and sorted `orders` *every* time the view `body` is computed:

 ```swift
 var orders: [Order] {